Dura-Europos church: Conversion to a church

 During the conversion of the private house into a church, a wall between two small rooms was demolished to make space for the large assembly room.
 This signified the shift to "church houses", which were more permanently adapted for religious use.
-As noted in The Oxford History of Christian Worship; "one of the larger rooms served as a baptistery, another for the celebration of the Eucharist, and a third possibly for the instruction of catechumens".
+As noted in The Oxford History of Christian Worship; "one of the larger rooms served as a baptistry, another for the celebration of the Eucharist, and a third possibly for the instruction of catechumens".

 The house seems to have been converted in one campaign, and mainly concerned the west and south parts of the building.
 The first room from the street (Room 8, approximately 5.7 × 2.5 m, in the northeast corner of the building, served as a vestibule.
 It opened with a passage monumentalized by an arch in the courtyard, two steps below.
 This almost-square space 7.7 × 7.7 × 8.55 m was renovated; the ground was raised by 0.08 m and covered with cinder, plaster, and tiles, removing in the operation a small basin to collect rainwater that was previously located in the northwest corner.
 A low, narrow masonry bench 0.5 × 0.42 m was built along the west, north, and south walls.
 It was preceded by a step- in front of stairwell 7 and the door to room 6.
 The east side of the courtyard opened onto a portico of two columns with a diameter of 0.75 m equally spaced.
 It measures approximately 9 × 2.65 m.
 The columns make it possible to estimate the height of the ceiling in rooms 2 and 3 at around 4 m.
 In the middle of the south side of the courtyard opens a 1.6 m monumental door, which was the main access to the south wing of building.